zuozhenggh/learning-library/security-library/secureoracle/introduction/introduction.md

 Figure 2.
 SecureOracle - Demonstration Platform for IAM Suite 12c R2 PS4

 By default all non-SSL ports are used to execute the different lab exercises, however you can enable SSL ports as needed to meet specific demo requirements.
-Please refer to the official product documentation for details in how to enable SSL.
+Please refer to the official product documentation for details on how to enable SSL.

 ### Lab Overview

-- **Lab Getting Started with SecureOracle 8.0** -
+- **Lab: Getting Started with SecureOracle 8.0** -
     In this lab we will review what is new in SecureOracle 8.0 demonstration platform and learn how to start the different components, run the development tools and access the different administration consoles and demo applications.

-- **Lab Employee Lifecycle Management** -
+- **Lab: Employee Lifecycle Management** -
     In this lab we will exercise several use cases associated with employee on-boarding, user lifecycle, transfers, manager approvals and employee terminations using My HR Application as authoritative source in Oracle Identity Manager.

-- **Lab Identity Certification** -
+- **Lab: Identity Certification** -
     Identity certification is the process of reviewing user entitlements and access-privileges within an enterprise to ensure that users have not acquired entitlements that they are not authorized to have.
 It also involves either approving (certifying) or rejecting (revoking) each access-privilege.
 In this lab we will review user certification with custom reviewers.

-- **Lab RESTful OIM and OAM APIs** -
+- **Lab: RESTful OIM and OAM APIs** -
     In this lab we will review several use cases associated with invoking REST APIs for OIM Self Service, User Profile Updates, Request, Approvals and OAM OAuth Service.

-Estimated Lab Time: 4 hours

 ## Learn More About Identity and Access Management
 Use these links to get more information about Oracle Identity and Access Management: